fl101/awardfares-blog/_posts/2021-03-22-china-airlines-747-farewell-flight.md

 ## Check-In

-Fast-forward two and half months, the time was finally here.
 Check-in started at 7:47 in the morning on March 20th, 2021.
-It was fun to see my flight with Destination *Taipei* on the departures board!
+It was fun to see my flight with Destination *Taipei* on the departure board!

 <figure>
   <img src="/assets/img/china-airlines-747-farewell/checkin1.jpg" class="half" />
   <img src="/assets/img/china-airlines-747-farewell/checkin2.jpg" class="half" />
 </figure>

 At check-in my travel companion and I were initially informed that we wouldn't be sitting together.
 We were not happy to hear that as we were really hoping to sit together for this 5+ hour flight.
-It seemed KKDay (a Taiwanese travel agency) had issued our tickets separately even though they were booked together.
-However, booking information clearly stated that we would be seated next to each other.
+It seemed KKDay (the Taiwanese travel agency where I purchased the tickets) had issued our tickets separately even though they were booked together.

 After some back and forth in English and Chinese, the ground staff finally managed to arrange different seats for us, which we were very thankful for!